swaptacular/swpt_accounts/protocol.rst

 deadline : date-time
    The prepared transfer can be committed successfully only before this moment.
-If the client ties to commit the prepared transfer after this moment, the commit SHOULD NOT be successful.
+If the client ties to commit the prepared transfer after this moment, the commit MUST NOT be successful.

 ts : date-time
    The moment at which this message was sent (the message's